 Plan to spend at least an hour at the museum.
 A gift shop is full of souvenirs and historical books which will require additional time and attention.

-There are no other attractions around Panorama 1453 historical museum in Istanbul.
+There are no other attractions in walking distance from Panorama 1453 historical museum in Istanbul.
 However, Sultanahmet with many tourist attractions is only 8 stops away by metro or a 6-8 minute taxi ride.